 Pataniscas de bacalhau are a delicacy from the Lisbon area, more specifically from Estremadura.

-And we can’t talk about pataniscas without adding the no less delicious bean rice.
+And you can’t talk about pataniscas without adding the no less delicious bean rice.
 It’s the best possible combination!

-Pataniscas consist of shredded cod with onion and parsley, coated in an egg and flour batter and fried in hot oil.
+Pataniscas consist of shredded cod with onion and parsley, coated in a batter of eggs and flour and fried in hot oil.

-They usually appear in an irregular spherical shape (like dumplings) or in a flattened circle (the more traditional Lisbon way), depending on the taste of the cook and the tradition of the house.
+They usually come in an irregular spherical shape (like dumplings) or in a flattened circle (the more traditional Lisbon way), depending on the taste of the cook and the tradition of the house.

-Amêijoas à Bulhão Pato should be o petite dish the most traditional summer event in Lisbon and Portugal.
+Amêijoas à Bulhão Pato must be the most traditional summer dish in Lisbon and Portugal.

-Who hasn’t tasted the deliciousness of a good frying pan full of clams with coriander, garlic, olive oil, lemon, salt and pepper?
+Who hasn’t tasted the delight that is a good frying pan full of clams with coriander, garlic, olive oil, lemon, salt and pepper?

-And when they arrive at the table, accompanied by the freshest imperials you can find, is to see everyone “attacking” the platter as if the clams were going to run away.
+And when they arrive at the table, accompanied by the freshest imperials you can find, everyone “attacks” the platter as if the clams were going to run away.

-The story goes that this delicacy is named after Raimundo António de Bulhão Pato, a writer, poet and politician, but who became best known for his famous recipe for clams.
+The story goes that this delicacy was named after Raimundo António de Bulhão Pato, a writer, poet and politician, but he became best known for his famous recipe for clams.

 Bait with them